cernicarlo/bt_ace/bt_cpp/README.md

 )
 ```
 You need to create an api key.
-Check https://console.groq.com/keys \n
+Check https://console.groq.com/keys

 The node subscribes the "labeled_cloud" topic and get LabeledObjInfo msg which contain the label, the pointcloud, its centroid and a surface point